 \subsection{3D Generative Backbone}

 Our study utilizes TRELLIS~\cite{xiang2024structured}, a state-of-the-art open-source framework for high-fidelity \textit{text-to-3D} generation.
-We do not consider recent iterations of the method, including TRELLIS.2~\cite{xiang2025trellis2}, as the improvements are on the image-to-3D branch, which is not relevant for our study.
+We do not consider recent iterations of the method, including TRELLIS.2~\cite{xiang2025trellis2}, as its improvements primarily target the image-to-3D branch, which falls outside the scope of our study.
 TRELLIS generates assets in two stages:

 \textbf{Sparse Structure Generation.} A first rectified flow model $\mathcal{G}_S$ produces a low-dimensional latent $z_0 \in \mathbb{R}^{8 \times 16 \times 16 \times 16}$, which is decoded into a coarse $64^3$ voxel-based structure.
 This stage defines the global geometry of the asset.
-Any mesh can be projected into this space by voxelization and encoding via the pre-trained VAE (more details in Sup., Sec.
+Any mesh can be projected into this space by voxelization and encoding via the pre-trained VAE (more details in Supp.
+Sec.
 B). \\ \textbf{Structured Latent Generation.} A second model $\mathcal{G}_L$ refines the coarse structure by generating high-dimensional sparse latents (SLATs), which are necessary for creating the resulting texture details.
 These latents are then decoded into the final 3D representations, such as meshes, radiance fields or Gaussian splats.
 Our study primarily operates within the latent space of the structure model $\mathcal{G}_S$.
-Modifying $\mathcal{G}_L$ predominantly results in texture-level updates with only marginal changes to the underlying geometry (see Sup.
+Modifying $\mathcal{G}_L$ predominantly results in texture-level updates with only marginal changes to the underlying geometry (see Supp.
 Sec.
 B).